Welcoming all, Following Jesus, Growing together.

 For some years, St Augustine’s has used the ‘strapline’ above, which we hope gives an ‘in a nutshell’ answer to the question of who we are and what we believe.
-We are applying for membership of Inclusive Church, a network of churches, groups and individuals uniting together around a shared vision:
+We are a member of Inclusive Church, a network of churches, groups and individuals uniting together around a shared vision:

 “We believe in inclusive Church – church which does not discriminate, on any level, on grounds of economic power, gender, mental health, physical ability, race or sexuality.
 We believe in Church which welcomes and serves all people in the name of Jesus Christ; which is scripturally faithful; which seeks to proclaim the Gospel afresh for each generation; and which, in the power of the Holy Spirit, allows all people to grasp how wide and long and high and deep is the love of Jesus Christ.”